 - May cause fetal death.

-- May result in cutaneous congenital candidiasis - a very rare disease comprising a generalised rash at, or shortly after, birth and usually without other signs or symptoms, which is always secondary to candidal chorioamnionitis; it is is essentially benign and self-limiting.
+- May result in cutaneous congenital candidiasis - a very rare disease comprising a generalised rash at, or shortly after, birth and usually without other signs or symptoms, which is always secondary to candidal chorioamnionitis; it is essentially benign and self-limiting.

 Placental infection is rare.
 In vitro fertilisation is a risk factor.